You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 The Parasitic Rope Worm Theory

 A scientist advanced this theory in 2012.
 During a 17-day water fast, he passed what he suspected was a parasite during an enema.
-After purging this "rope worm," he had immediate relief from his chronic back pain.
+After purging this "rope worm," he claimed to have immediate relief from his chronic back pain.
+(3)

-He began a study to determine what this stuff was.
-He co-wrote papers about it, but they aren't published in scientific journals.
+This surprising outcome prompted him to study what he experienced and wrote it with another scientist who had previously investigated this.
+However, their papers aren't published in scientific journals.
 Reportedly, journal editors rejected the documents due to a lack of scientific evidence and inadequate research protocols.
 Still, they share some intriguing information.
 (3)

 Here's a closer look at this theory and the details the scientists provided.